hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part3-understanding-the-backend.md

 T﻿his subject will be at the core of my next article where I will detail how one needs to manage and work with this server on a daily basis.
 What we usually call Day 2 operations.

-If we can be of any help in clarifying any of this, please reach out to us on [Slack](https://slack.hpedev.io/).Please be sure to drop back at [HPE DEV](https://developer.hpe.com/blog) for a follow up on this.
+If we can be of any help in clarifying any of this, please reach out to us on [Slack](https://slack.hpedev.io/).
+Please be sure to drop back at [HPE DEV](https://developer.hpe.com/blog) for a follow up on this.
 Check out also the Hack Shack for new [workshops](https://developer.hpe.com/hackshack/workshops)!
 Willing to collaborate with us?
-Contact us and let's build together some more workshops!.Stay tuned!
+Contact us and let's build together some more workshops!
+Stay tuned!